otobrglez/awesome-workplaces-slovenia/README.md

 This is list of "places" in Slovenia where you can enjoy decent cup of coffee ☕️  with solid Wi-Fi 📡 to do some ~~serious~~ work.

+To be on this list you *MUST* provide descent:

+1) Wi-Fi.
+2) Ambient without anoying / loud music.
+3) Coffee ☕️ and tea 🍵.

 > Please do tell me if I missed something via [@otobrglez](https://twitter.com/otobrglez) or do [new PR](https://github.com/otobrglez/awesome-workplaces-slovenia/pulls).

 ## Ljubljana